Cost to Pebble Dash a House

 Lime Render Cost

-Lime render is a traditional type of render that hasn’t been used much over the past half a century.
+Lime render is a traditional type of render often used on older or heritage buildings.
 It gives a wonderful characterful look to your home.
 It is a specialist product and can be difficult to apply.

 Pros